AbirHaque/Open-SMS/README.md

 # Open SMS

-Open SMS is an open source Android SMS.
+Open SMS is an Android SMS app I created when was first learning how Android messaging worked.

 # Built With